SystemsApproach/tcpcc/variants.rst

 The key is that On-Ramp is designed so the two control decisions run independently, on their own timescale.
 But to work, the shim needs to accurately measure OWD, which in turn depends on synchronized clocks between the sender and receiver.
-Since data center delays can be less than a few tens of microseconds, the sender and receiver clocks must be synchronized to within a few microseconds.
+Since datacenter delays can be less than a few tens of microseconds, the sender and receiver clocks must be synchronized to within a few microseconds.
 Such high-accuracy clock synchronization has traditionally required hardware-intensive